akshay-varshney/akshay-varshney/README.md

 ### Hi, I'm Akshay 👋

 I am having a 2+ Years of experience in software industry.
-Currently I am learning new technologies to become better developer.
+Currently I am learning new technologies to become a better developer.